GitNickProgramming/FinalProject_CS3120/README.md

 ---
 #### II.
 Implementation
 1. **`./src/main.py`**
-    - The main purpose of main.py is to parse the input entered by the user (See the beginning of ths file on how ***to run the program***)
+    - The main purpose of main.py is to parse the input entered by the user (See the beginning of this file on how ***to run the program***)
     - **`def run(args)`:**
         - `genes`
             - passes args.cities_fn to the utils class
         - `history`
-            - saves the individual's from the population
+            - saves the individuals from the population
     ```python
     import utils
     import random